Skip to content

 Investing in Salt

 Salt has been traded, taxed and used as currency since ancient times.
-Though health-conscious consumers may be reducing their salt intake it remains an essential in many areas.
+Though health-conscious consumers may be reducing their personal intake, it remains an essential in many areas.

-Investing in salt as a commodity may not be straightforward, but there are publicly listed miners and producers.
+Investing in this commodity may not be straightforward, but there are many publicly listed miners and producers.

-The Asia-Pacific region is the world’s largest producer of salt, with Europe and North America also producing significant quantities.
+The Asia-Pacific region is the world’s largest producer, with Europe and North America also producing significant quantities.

 Traditionally salt was produced from evaporation ponds, especially in hot, dry climates.
 This has a low energy cost, as the evaporation occurs primarily through the action of the sun.
-Underground deposits of rock salt are mined by companies such as Atlas Salt in North America, and some high quality salt is also produced by the energy-intensive vacuum evaporation of brine.
+Underground deposits of rock salt are extracted by mining companies, and some high quality varieties are produced by the energy-intensive vacuum evaporation of brine.

-Aside from the varieties of domestic salt, such as table salt and Himalayan rock salt, salt is used for many industrial purposes.
-These include the manufacture of clothes, glass, chemicals and pharmaceuticals, and for gritting roads.
+Uses include the domestic – for example, table salt and Himalayan rock salt – and the industrial.
+The latter include the manufacture of clothes, glass, chemicals and pharmaceuticals, and for gritting roads.

 Unlike some commodities, salt futures are not widely traded.
-Shares in dedicated salt miners such as Atlas Salt TSXV:SALT or producers such as Microsalt [LON:SALT] are more readily traded.
+Shares in dedicated miners such as Atlas TSXV:SALT or producers such as Microsalt [LON:SALT] are more readily traded.

 Interested in Commodities?